Glendive & DAwson county FLOOD PROTECTION Project

 THE PROPOSED SOLUTION

-The City of Glendive and Dawson County are working with the U.S. Army Corps of Engineers, the Montana Department of Natural Resources and Conservation, and Headwaters Economics to develop a cost-effective, construction-ready solution.
+Dawson County and the City of Glendive are working with the U.S. Army Corps of Engineers, the Montana Department of Natural Resources and Conservation, and Headwaters Economics to develop a cost-effective, construction-ready solution.
 In 2026, the Army Corps of Engineers announced its preferred solution: Raise and strengthen the existing levee.

 -